bcylincoln/c-p-and-e-final-project-spring-2018/README.md

 # Viene

-One-sentence summary of your project goes here.
-Then, make sure you have each of these sections completed:
+Viene is a robotic living wall that reflects the changing seasons, set to Vivaldi's _The Four Seasons_.

 ## Team
 Victor Wang, Rebecca Abraham, Tina Ye, Dipika Khullar, Matthew Bronars

 ## Summary

-Viene is a robotic living wall that reflects the changing seasons, set to Vivaldi's _The Four Seasons_.
+The wall cycles through the four seasons of the year along with a soundtrack consisting of segments from Vivaldi's concertis to enhance the mood of each season.
+Moving vines suspended along a beam and spinning flowers powered by DC motors allow for movement as the seasons pass, simulating growth and wind.
+Strings of neopixels are embedded along each vine allow for changing colors and patterns according to the season that the wall is experiencing.
+This project aims to mimick the events of nature through programming and electronics.

 ## Component Parts